yext/answers-search-ui/README.md

 ANSWERS.processTranslation({ 0: '[[resultsCount]] result', 1: '[[resultsCount]] results' }, { resultsCount: count }, count, 'en');
 ```

-French is different than English in that a count of zero uses uses the same plural form as a count
+French is different than English in that a count of zero uses the same plural form as a count
 of one.
 For example, a count of 0 will return '0 résultat':
 ```js
 ANSWERS.processTranslation({ 0: '[[resultsCount]] résultat', 1: '[[resultsCount]] résultats' }, { resultsCount: count }, count, 'fr');